robotman2412/boa-risc-v/README.md

 - `A` extension
 - U-mode

-## How to interpret mipid
+## How to interpret mimpid
-I use the `mipid` CSR to encode the version and implementation details not encodable by standard RISC-V means.
+I use the `mimpid` CSR to encode the version and implementation details not encodable by standard RISC-V means.

-The following bits op `mipid` are allocated:
+The following bits op `mimpid` are allocated:
 | Bits    | Name   | Default value      | Description
 | :------ | :----- | :----------------- | :----------
 | [3:0]   | PATCH  | Current version    | Semantic versioning PATCH number